gopiashokan/Apple-Inspired-AI-Calculator-using-Computer-Vision-and-GenAI/README.md

 #### Gesture-Based Controls:

-   - ✍️ **Draw Math Problems:** Draw mathematical problems using your Thumb and Index fingers.
+   - ✍️ **Draw Math Problems:** Draw mathematical problems by lifting the Thumb and Index fingers.
    - 🖱️  **Move Around:** Navigate the screen by lifting the Thumb, Index, and Middle fingers.
-   - 🧽 **Erase Content:** Remove mistakenly drawn content by lifting the Thumb and Middle fingers.
+   - 🧽 **Erase Content:** Erase any mistakenly drawn content by activating erase mode by lifting the Thumb and Middle fingers.
    - 🗑️ **Reset Canvas:** Clear the entire drawing canvas by lifting the Thumb and Pinky fingers.
    - 📤 **Send to AI Model:** Submit the drawing for analysis by lifting the Index and Middle fingers.